keu/docs/guides/airflow-sql.md

 ## Next steps

-This guide covered how to interact with your SQL database from Airflow and important best practices when doing so.
-But there are still some outstanding questions:
+You've learned how to interact with your SQL database from Airflow.
+There are some topics you didn't cover, including:

 - How does it work behind the scenes?
 - What if you want to retrieve data with the PostgresOperator?